flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 ..
 FlytConsole is a web application that gives you an interface to configure your drone with Flyt.

-.. _Onboard_Router_Configuration:
+.. _FlytConsole_launch:

 How to connect to FlytConsole
 """""""""""""""""""""""""""""

-Before you proceed connect to the FlytPOD_wifi network password for which is FlytPOD123.
-By default, the onboard router is configured in AP mode.
-In case the onboard router is configured in Client mode, you will not be able to connect to the FlytPOD_wifi.
-Learn to configure the router in client mode :ref:`here<configuring wifi module in client mode>`.
+Factory default mode of FlytPOD is access point mode(AP Mode) in which case connect to FlytPOD_wifi network the defualt password for which is FlytPOD123.
+However if you have reconfigured the router in client mode then check FlytPOD's IP address in your home router's client list.

+If you are in client mode FlytPOD_wifi will cease to exist.

-Go to ``http://flytpod:9090/flytconsole`` to launch FlytConsole.
+Go to ``http://flytpod:9090/flytconsole`` on your web browser to launch FlytConsole.

-   .. important:: In case the above url does not work replace 'flytpod' with flytpod's ip address.
+.. important:: In case the above url does not work replace 'flytpod' with flytpod's IP address.

 ..
 The various components included in FlytConsole are as follows: